-Telfair represents the new Nolensville well.
+Telfair Nolensville TN represents the new Nolensville well.
 Most of the existing neighborhoods in town feature one, maybe two builders, who developed with a highly suburban feel.
 Telfair, along with other newer communities like Annecy and Scales, presents a balance between suburban and new urbanism.
 The neighborhood offers a range of housing options and focuses on shared communal space.
-In this article, we’ll take a closer look at Telfair and what it provides, including the different builders who have contributed to its development, location, schools, and amenities.
+In this article, we’ll take a closer look at Telfair in Nolensville TN and what it provides, including the different builders who have contributed to its development, location, schools, and amenities.

 One of the unique features of Telfair is that it offers a variety of housing types, including smaller, cottage-style homes, typical suburban homes, and custom homes that sit on 1-acre lots.
 Homes in Telfair were built by several builders, including Drees Homes, Celebration Homes, DeFatta, Barlow, Achilles Custom Builders, and Bates Construction.
 Let’s take a brief look at each of the builders.

 Drees started building in Telfair in 2017.
 They focused on two series of floor plans: the Concord and Millennial.
 The Concord plans started from the mid $500’s while Millennial started in the low $400’s.
 Pretty wild, right?

 The Millennial plans were launched first off of Edenfield Pass, emphasizing a smaller footprint and affordability (relative to the area).
 The homes in this series were all initially built under 3,000 square feet and have a craftsman cottage feel with two-car garages and smaller lots.

 The Drees’ Millennial plans include the Kinsley, Collette, Adeline, Abigail, and Adelaide plans that Dress continues to build in Annecy.
 The Everly is also a part of this series and has a similar “shotgun” style layout but can top 3,000 square feet depending on options added pre-construction.